5 Famous Foods You’ll Find in Osaka

 Photo by: City Foodsters

-OK, so this isn’t exactly unique to Osaka, being loved by people all over Japan, but it is, nevertheless a staple of the Osaka foodie’s diet.
-You will, undoubtedly,find some of the very best yakisoba there is to be found, in Osaka.
+You will, undoubtedly, find some of the very best yakisoba there is to be found, in Osaka.

-Yakisoba is available in pretty much every izakaya and Japanese restaurant in the city.
+Yakisoba is available in pretty much every izakaya (Japanese pub) and restaurant in the city.
 But of course, you want to eat only the best.
 Thankfully, once again, we’ve got you covered.
-Yukari, an Okonomiyaki restaurant that dates back to 1950 has, in addition to an excellent selection of okonomiyaki what is, in my opinion, the finest yakisoba in Osaka.
+Yukari, an okonomiyaki restaurant that dates back to 1950, has an excellent selection of okonomiyaki.
 The restaurant is located in Umeda, in Osaka’s Kita ward and has the same bustling atmosphere and fast-moving service that one would expect from a typical backstreet restaurant.

 Photo by: Dave Costa

-Of all the local delights you will find in Osaka’s kitchens, Mondanyaki is quite possibly the single most self-indulgent.
+Of all the local delights you will find in Osaka’s kitchens, mondanyaki is quite possibly the single most indulgent.
 Basically, it’s a massive, multi-layered pancake made up of alternating layers of okonomiyaki and yakisoba.
-It’s decadent, its totally unhealthy, but its also one of the most delicious things you are ever likely to eat.

 Most okonomiyaki restaurants in Osaka will offer some variant on mondanyaki, although it may not appear on the menu, so you might have to request it.
 Probably the best place to enjoy mondanyaki is Kiji okonomiyaki restaurant, which can be found in Umeda, a short walk from JR Osaka station.